 Salt Water Gargle: Add half a teaspoon of salt and 1/4th teaspoon turmeric powder to 1 cup of boiling water, bring it to a warm temperature and use it.

-Baking Soda Gargle: Baking soda helps to kill some virus and bacteria, so add baking soda to hot water and gargle with bearable heat.
+Baking Soda Gargle: Baking soda helps to kill some viruses and bacteria, so add baking soda to hot water and gargle with bearable heat.

 Hydrogen Peroxide: Mix a teaspoon of hydrogen peroxide to 1 cup warm water and gargle for at least 4-5 minutes.